The Gospel Voices · A Four-Book Series

 "He did not wait for me to become respectable before he called me.
 He walked to my table on an ordinary morning, looked at me with a gaze that contained no record of what I had done, and said: Follow me."

-Each book gives voice to the figure traditionally understood to stand behind one of the four Gospels — narrating in hindsight, with the depth of understanding that long years of reflection produce.
-The four books trace an arc from narrative action toward mystical contemplation.
+Each book gives voice to the figure traditionally understood to stand behind one of the four Gospels, narrating in the first person and in hindsight, with the depth of understanding that long years of reflection produce.
+Begin with Matthew.
+The others are coming.

 Matthew, Gift of Yahweh